paulocheque/guides/in-review/c-c++/functional-style-programming-using-c/article.md

 > LEARNING PROGRAMMING AND LEARNING PROGRAMMING LANGUAGE ARE NOT THE SAME.
-MOST OF OUR TEXT BOOKS TEACH US PROGRAMMING LANGUAGE.
+MOST OF OUR TEXTBOOKS TEACH US PROGRAMMING LANGUAGES.
-IN FACT, A PROGRAMMING LANGUAGE IS JUST A TOOL TO IMPLEMENT A PROGRAM THAT CAN BE EXECUTED ON THE COMPUTER.
-WE NEED A GOOD BOOK THAT TEACHES US HOW TO SOLVE PROBLEMS USING A PROGRAMMING LANGUAGE.
+IN FACT, A PROGRAMMING LANGUAGE IS JUST A TOOL THAT WE USE TO IMPLEMENT AN EXECUTABLE PROGRAM.
+WE NEED RESOURCES THAT TEACH US HOW TO _SOLVE PROBLEMS_ USING A PROGRAMMING LANGUAGE.

 Introduction
 ========================================================================================================
-#### Good to read it

-From the elementary school, we learned what is a mathematical function and how to write it.
-For example - ``` f(x)=x^2``` is a simple square function of arithmetic.
+As early as elementary school, we learned what is a mathematical function and how to write it.
+For example - ``` f(x)=x^2``` is a simple quadratic function.

 A function describes a mathematical statement.
 The above function is basically a mapping between two sets of natural number as given at the right in figure \[fig:func1\].
-Often it is impossible to show a mapping graphically when we have large or infinite number of discrete elements in one of the sets.
+Often it is impossible to show such a mapping graphically when we have large or infinite number of discrete elements in one of the sets.
 Therefore, for convenience we express a function by writing the inherent relation between the sets.

 \[fig:func1\]

-This is perhaps the simplest way when we deal with sets of numerics (integer, natural number, real numbers, complex numbers, etc.).
+This is perhaps the simplest way to demonstrate relationships when we deal with sets of numbers (integer, natural number, real numbers, complex numbers, etc.).

 We can also think of a function as a system/machine which has some inputs, an output and a mechanism that produces the output solely from the inputs.
-The sets to which the inputs and output are belongs to are also important.
-A function often (not always) has a name so that we can identify it uniquely.
-Typically a function is deterministic, means that it can produce only a single output from an unique set of inputs.
+The sets to which the inputs and output belong to are also important.
+A function often (not always) has a name that allows us to identify the command.
+Typically a function is deterministic, or it can produce only a single output from an unique set of inputs.

 **Philosophical Background**
 ----------------------------

-Using different mathematics we tends to solve problems of various domains.
+Using different mathematical strategies, we can solve problems of various domains.

 One philosophical foundation of computer programming was to represent or express all kinds of mathematical problems by a single language and solve them using a generalized mathematics.
-The result was two equivalent systems - <span><span> **Turing machine**</span></span> and
-<span><span> **lambda calculus**</span></span>.
+The result was two equivalent systems - <span><span> **Turing machine**</span></span> and <span><span> **lambda calculus**</span></span>.

-Turing machine influenced imperative programming paradigm such as that of <span><span> *Assembly*</span></span>, <span><span>
-*C*</span></span>, <span><span> *C++*</span></span>, <span><span>
-*Java*</span></span>, <span><span> *Ruby*</span></span>, <span><span>
-*Python*</span></span>, etc. languages.
-On the other hand, lambda calculus influenced birth of several functional languages such as
-<span><span> *LISP*</span></span>, <span><span> *ML*</span></span>,
-<span><span> *Haskell*</span></span>, <span><span>
+Turing machine influenced imperative programming paradigm such as that of <span><span> *Assembly*</span></span>, <span><span> *C*</span></span>, <span><span> *C++*</span></span>, <span><span> *Java*</span></span>, <span><span> *Ruby*</span></span>, <span><span> *Python*</span></span>, etc. languages.
+On the other hand, lambda calculus influenced birth of several functional languages such as <span><span> *LISP*</span></span>, <span><span> *ML*</span></span>, <span><span> *Haskell*</span></span>, <span><span> *Erlang*</span></span>, etc.
-*Erlang*</span></span>, etc.

-Although we can solve many more problems using those programming languages than that of mathematics learnt in our high school, it is often easy to learn programming by solving smaller problems first.
+Although we can solve many more problems by using those programming languages than by using high school math, it is often easy to learn programming by solving smaller problems first.
 In this book (or booklet), we will learn how to solve a problem of known category.
 At the beginning, we will see how a simple arithmetic function